babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 TODO: Refer to previous [post](https://babeljs.io/blog/2018/07/19/whats-happening-with-the-pipeline-proposal) about configuring proposal plugins to not have default behaviors if in-flux.

 We are trying to better position ourselves in the JavaScript ecosystem: being part of the TC39 process and being a resource for both implementing newer (Stage 0-2) proposals and receiving feedback from users.

+### Ecosystem Maintenance Burden

+TODO: We push all other tools in a negative way, burdensome even for us!
+Can mention all the tooling that needs to be updated along the way and the lack of help. https://twitter.com/mjackson/status/619580016473456641, http://jshint.com/blog/new-lang-features/

 ---